Cool-Coder174/Data303/HW1/ReadMe.md

 ---

 ## Screenshots attached
-- Screenshots are located under `assets` folder in repo
+- Screenshots are located under `assets` folder in repo shows server sucessfully running

-- `Customers` after the multi-row insert.
+## Query Results
-- `Products` after populating the table per the activity steps.
+- You can find all the results from the activities under the `query_results` folder within the repository